pellcorp/creality-wiki/docs/rpi.md

 ## Supported OS

-Simple AF is best supported by RPi or OrangePi running a version of debian 11 or 12.
+Simple AF is best supported by RPi or OrangePi running a version of debian 11 or 12 (which includes Orange Pi Debian, Rasbian, Arbian, whatever BTT is doing, etc).

 ### Raspberry Pi OS